- Homosexuality

 LGBT housing discrimination in Al Khartum is no protections.

-Same-sex adoption in Al Khartum is single only.
+Same-sex adoption in Al Khartum is n/a.

 Intersex infant surgery in Al Khartum is not banned.